Mary Gleim

-Mary Gleim (née Minnie Winifred Gleeson) (9 February 1845 - 22 February 1914) was the leading and most successful madam in the Old West days of Missoula, Montana, owning eight brothels in 1890.
+Mary Gleim (née Minnie Winifred Gleeson) (9 February 1845 – 22 February 1914) was the leading and most successful madam in the Old West days of Missoula, Montana, owning eight brothels in 1890.

 Early life

-Born Minnie Winifred Gleeson on 9 February 1845 in Tipperary, Ireland, her father, Thomas Gleeson, was reputed to be a landowning squire.
+Born Minnie Winifred Gleeson on 9 February 1845 in County Tipperary, Ireland, her father, Thomas Gleeson, was reputed to be a landowning squire.
 Gleim received a good education in England, including in the Romance languages.

 In 1869 she met John Edgar Gleim and the couple were married in Sussex, England the following year.
 John Gleim came from a wealthy St Louis family and enjoyed drinking and gambling.
 The family's financial affairs were entrusted to Mary so John could carry on his lifestyle without worrying about the financial matters.
 The couple soon emigrated to America.

 The couple lived in San Francisco and New York City, where Gleim was reputedly included in the "Rogues Gallery" of New York's most wanted felons.
 The couple settled in St Louis where they amassed a sizeable fortune, probably from prostitution.

 In 1888 the couple set out for Alaska to take advantage of the gold rush there.
 They were refused admission at the Canadian border twice, Gleim's reputation proceeding her.